pulumi/pulumi-hugo/themes/default/content/blog/automating-pulumi-import-to-bring-manually-created-resources-into-iac/index.md

 * **Version control/change history:** With IaC placed under version control, teams can easily roll back to previous versions of infrastructure, see who changed what, and when, which provides critical visibility into how infrastructure has evolved over time.
 The Pulumi Service provides a great experience here, with a dashboard that collects version history and deployment logs along with git contextual data in a single pane of glass.

 * **Automation and pipelines:** Because IaC is code, it enjoys the same main benefits from automated pipelines as application code: a repeatable and reliable process.
 We can also enjoy significant security benefits: When IaC and automated pipelines become the standard way to deploy infrastructure, organizations can significantly reduce the number of users with direct access to critical infrastructure (i.e., via the cloud console or CLI) and the level of privileges needed (e.g., read-only rather than full admin).
 Once we get our pipeline established so that we have repeatable automated delivery of our infrastructure, we can add automated quality assurance to Pulumi programs via [unit testing](https://www.pulumi.com/docs/guides/testing/unit/) and [policy as code](https://www.pulumi.com/crossguard/).
 * **Drift detection and correction:** Most IaC tools will detect changes made out of band to resources, e.g., changes made manually in the console, and attempt to reconcile the resource back to its declared configuration.
-Thus, by bringing manually created resources under IaC, organizations can put a definitive end to the slow and error-prone practice of manually creating cloud resources.
+Thus, by bringing manually created resources under IaC, organizations can put a definitive end to the slow and error-prone practice of manually managing cloud resources.
 In Pulumi, the `pulumi refresh` command will refresh all resources in the state file.
 For more information on strategies to address configuration drift, check out [Patterns of Drift Detection with Pulumi](/blog/patterns-drift-detection/) in the Pulumi blog.

 ## About Pulumi Import